Building a Budget with Discretionary Dollars

 Restrictions

-- All school program providers (external organizations that provide student-facing programming 3+ times/year) must register in the DCPS Partnerships Database.
-The DCPS partnerships website outlines all of the steps to register, as well as all other partnership requirements (including the DCPS clearance process and building use agreements).
+- All school program providers (external organizations that provide student-facing programming 3 or more times/year) must register in the DCPS Partnerships Database.
+The DCPS partnerships website outlines all registration steps and requirements (including the DCPS clearance process, partnership agreements, and building use agreements). and building use agreements).

 - Mental health and health care providers must be vetted and approved separately before programming can begin.
-Mental health providers should register here for vetting and approval by the mental health team.
+Mental health providers need to register here for vetting and approval by the DCPS Mental Health Team.
 Schools should contact the health services team (healthservices.dcps@k12.dc.gov) with questions about health partnerships (e.g., mobile eye clinics).

-- Only the Chancellor or his designated deputy has the authority to sign a legal Memorandum of Agreement (MOA).
+- Only the Chancellor or the Chancellor’s designee has the authority to sign a legal Memorandum of Agreement (MOA).
 If a partner asks school staff/leaders to sign any type of legal document, please refer the organization to the DCPS Partnerships Team (dcps.partnerships@k12.dc.gov).

 Specific Partnership Reminders